-Finally, all students have the opportunity to travel to New York City to attend the National Retail Federation's annual student event, which offers networking opportunities with retail professionals and the chance to meet with recruiters that do not recruit at OSU.
+Finally, all students have the opportunity to travel to New York City to attend the National Retail Federation's annual student event.
+This major affair offers networking opportunities with retail professionals and the chance to meet with recruiters that do not recruit at OSU.

-The University of Nebraska-Lincoln (UNL) was chartered in 1869.
-It is home to nearly 25,000 students enrolled in dozens of programs through 10 colleges.
-The College of Education and Human Sciences (CHES) houses the Department of Textiles, Merchandising and Fashion Design (TMFD), which offers a wide variety of programs for aspiring fashion merchandisers.
+Founded on February 15, 1869, the University of Nebraska-Lincoln (UNL) is home to 25,260 students enrolled in hundreds of programs across 12 colleges.
+The College of Education and Human Sciences (CHES) houses the Department of Textiles, Merchandising and Fashion Design (TMFD), which offers a variety of unique programs for aspiring fashion merchandisers.

 Undergraduate offerings include BS degrees in Merchandising and Textiles, Merchandising & Fashion Design/Communications.
 Graduate offerings include MA, MS, and PhD degrees in Textiles, Merchandising & Fashion Design.
-A Graduate Certificate in Textiles, Merchandising & Fashion Design is also on the menu.
+A Graduate Certificate in TMFD is also on the menu.